leoniemclaughlin7/cafe-board/docs/README.md

 ### Colours

-The colour palette for this website was derived from [Coolors.](https://coolors.co/).
+The colour palette for this website was derived from [Coolors](https://coolors.co/).
 The colours that where chosen complement each other while also having coffee tones but bright and retro enough to represent a boardgame café.
 Below you can see the colours that where used throughout the design of this website.

 <img src="../docs/readme_images/coolors-cafe.png">

+# Agile

+Café-Board was developed using the Agile Development Methodology.
+A detailed overview of the Agile process is available [here.](../docs/AGILE.md)